shafdo/IP-PREP/IP Module Exercises/IP Exercise 7/readme.md

 ## Question

 An aptitude test of a particular university will take 10 applicants at a time.
 Those who scored more than the average mark will be qualified to enter the university.
 Others have to take the test again.
-Write a C program to enter marks in an array and find the marks which will be qualified.
+Write a C program to enter marks in an array and find how many applicants have failed the test.

-    (a) Declare an integer array called testMarks of size 10.
+    (a) Declare an integer array called marks of size 10.
     (b) Initialize all the array elements to -1.
     (c) Read the marks from keyboard and store then in the array.